This website uses cookies to help you make the most of your visit.

 Standards met

 The pharmacy is suitably maintained and provides an appropriate space for the delivery of healthcare services.
-It has a consultation room, so people are able to have a conversation with team members in private, but it may not be accessible to everyone.
+It has a consultation room, so people are able to have a conversation with team members in private.
+But it may not be accessed easily by people with mobility issues.

 Principle 4.
 Services, including medicines management